Seasonal Maintenance of Cool-Season (Northern) Grasses- Milorganite Agronomist

 Mulch leaves using your lawnmower.
 Simply, mow over leaves until they’re reduced to the size of a dime.
 It may take a couple passes, but it’s less work then raking.
 Allow the mulched leaves to decompose in place, which adds organic matter to your lawn.

-Winter (December–February): North Lawns
+Winter (December–February): Northern Lawns Grass Care

 Year-round lawn care in the North includes a winter break.
 Although there isn’t much to do, there are still a few things to pay attention to.